Calculating Special Assessments

-- Reconstruction of local street in single-family zoning: $60/front foot
+- Reconstruction of local street in single-family zoning: $75/front foot

-- Reconstruction of collector street in single family zoning: $40/front foot
+- Reconstruction of collector street in single family zoning: $75/front foot

-- Reconstruction of local street in multi family zoning: $100/front foot
+- Reconstruction of local street in multi-family zoning: $188/front foot

-- Reconstruction of local street in Limited/General zoning districts: $200/front foot
+- Reconstruction of local street in Commercial, Industrial, and Institutional zoning districts: $188/front foot

-- Reconstruction of local street in all other zoning districts: $150/front foot
+- Reconstruction of local street in DMU, Arterials with Retail, Sales, and Service zoning districts: $250/front foot